Jules-WinnfieldX/CyberDropDownloader/.github/ISSUE_TEMPLATE/bug_report.md

  - Cyberdrop Downloader Version #

 **Additional context**
 Add any other context about the problem here.
-Bonus points for uploading your logs.log file.
+Bonus points for uploading your download.log file.